Attested: (1) Ptolemy 2,3,1 Επιδιον ακρον;

 Name Origin: Early names beginning with Ep- make many scholars think of horses, with particular attention paid to a goddess Epona, and to Welsh ebol ‘foal’.
 The argument is set out by Delamarre (2003:163).
-However, there are huge problems with that logic, in terms of zoology, ethnography, and archaeology.
-There is no obvious reason why horses were specially important in Kintyre, and a Punic word for ‘sheep’ has also been suggested. Επιδιοι is most simply explained as a compound of Greek επι ‘upon’.
+However, there are huge problems with applying that logic to these people, in terms of zoology, ethnography, and archaeology.
+There is no obvious reason why horses were specially important in Kintyre, and a Punic word for ‘sheep’ has also been suggested. Επιδιοι is most simply explained as beginning with Greek επι ‘upon’.
 For the second part, Liddell and Scott's Greek dictionary reports διον as an adjective derived from PIE *dwei- ‘to fear’.
 “Upon fearful” sounds like a fair description of the fierce tidal race around the lee shore and high cliffs of the Mull of Kintyre.

-Notes: This analysis outranks a previous suggestion that the second element was based on δυο ‘two’ or δια ‘through’, which would be an appropriate description of Gaelic people living on both sides of the North Channel.
+Notes: This analysis outranks a previous suggestion that the second element was based on δυο ‘two’ or δια ‘through’, implying that Gaelic people lived on both sides of the North Channel.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 1 October 2022 To main Menu